davesawatzky/wmf-nuxt/README.md

 # Winnipeg Music Festival Registration Application
 This is a web form application for the Winnipeg Music Festival.
+This is only the frontend application.
+For the backend application see 'wmf-nest'.
-The app has several notable features:
+This app has several notable features:
 - auto save form inputs with indicator
 - allow for the creation of multiple festival registrations per user.
 - all form content is saved to db before submission.